Kul Chandra Gautam

 In his long and distinguished career with the United Nations, from 1973 to 2007, Mr. Gautam visited nearly 100 countries on official missions involving field visits as well as dealings with local and national leaders in Africa, Asia, Latin America, CEE/CIS and the OECD countries.
 He had extensive dealings with leaders of governments, donor agencies, multi-lateral organizations, NGOs and the corporate sector in policy dialogue, advocacy and resource mobilization.

 Mr. Gautam was the key senior UNICEF officer responsible for drafting the Declaration and Plan of Action of the 1990 World Summit for Children, the largest gathering of world leaders in history until that time.
 The Summit for Children gave a major boost to the near universal ratification of the Convention on the Rights of the Child.
 The ambitious goals and targets initially formulated by the Summit eventually evolved into the Millennium Development Goals.
-In 2001-2002 Gautam led the organization of another major United Nations conference – the Special Session of the UN General Assembly on Children – attended by 70 world leaders and thousands of child rights activists and civil society leaders, including many celebrities and Nobel Prize Laureates.
+In 2001-2002 Gautam led the organization of another major United Nations Summit – the Special Session of the UN General Assembly on Children – attended by 70 world leaders and thousands of child rights activists and civil society leaders, including many celebrities and Nobel Prize Laureates.

 Mr. Gautam is the winner of several awards, including: